 What is an Apprenticeship?

 An Apprenticeship is a real job with training.
-You can earn while you learn while achieving a nationally recognised qualification linked to your chosen career.
+You can earn a wage while working towards achieving a nationally recognised qualification linked to your chosen career.
 Apprenticeships are equivalent to a full-time academic qualification and there are a wide range of areas you can complete an Apprenticeship in.

 What are the benefits of an Apprenticeship?

-Earning a salary, training in the skills employers want, excellent progression opportunities, increased future earning potential, learning at a pace suited to you with the support of a mentor.
+Earning a salary, training in the skills employers want, excellent progression opportunities, increased future earning potential, better long term salary prospects, learning at a pace suited to you with the support of a Trainer Assessor.

 How much will I get paid?

-All Apprentices receive at least the National Apprenticeship Minimum Wage of £3.50 per hour in the first year.
-However some employers do choose to pay more.
+All Apprentices receive at least the National Apprenticeship Minimum Wage in their first year, however some employers do choose to pay more.

 How many hours a week do I work?